About the Parish Council - who we are

 Parish Volunteers

-The Parish Council supports a number of voluntary roles with training, equipment and public liability and personal accident insurance cover for the volunteers (e.g. Allotment Warden, Footpath Warden; Lighting Warden; Litter Warden; Play Area Warden; Public Open Spaces Warden; River Warden and Tree Warden).
+The Parish Council supports a number of voluntary roles with training, equipment and public liability and personal accident insurance cover for the volunteers.
+(The roles include Allotment Warden, Footpath Warden; Lighting Warden; Litter Warden; Play Area Warden; Public Open Spaces Warden; River Warden and Tree Warden).

 The Parish Council also supports the team of Wye Flood Wardens, who have support and access to free training within the Kent Resilience Forum training and accreditation scheme.